dmkgll/dmkgll/_posts/2022-05-20-kyc-critical-mass.md

 This might even be done socially, with the state playing only a marginal role.
 It strikes me that we are already most of the way there.
-If people are conditioned to believe that private coins=criminal coins, they will refuse to receive private coins or actively participate in their identification when its socially advantageous to do so, much like doxxing+cancellation works today.
+If people are conditioned to believe that private coins=criminal coins, or private coins=racist coins, or private coins="anything I don't like", they will refuse to receive private coins, punish  or ostracise people who did receive private coins, or actively participate in their identification when its socially advantageous to do so, much like doxxing+cancellation works today.

 Obviously there are exceptions to this or ways to reduce its effect.
 And maybe off-chain transactions will solve a lot of this concern.
 Maybe improvements to